A Modular Platform

 Bicycles can be further elaborated into higher valency multimeric Bicycles to deliver more complex pharmacology.

-Bicycles can be linked to other non-Bicycle payloads, such as other small molecules, nucleic acids or biologics.
-This allows the Bicycle to act as a precision guidance mechanism, where potentially tissue- or tumor-targeting Bicycles binding to selectively expressed targets may be able to deliver the conjugated payload directly to the intended site of cellular action.
+Bicycles can be linked to other payloads, such as other small molecules, nucleic acids, radioisotopes.
+This allows the Bicycle to act as a precision guidance mechanism, where tissue- or tumor-targeting Bicycles binding to selectively expressed targets seek to deliver the conjugated payload directly to the intended site of cellular action.